fakeharxy/CV/README.md

 - Madcap Flare, in which I am certified, focusing on content reuse for multiple outputs using single-sourcing, context-sensitive help and variables.
 - Also proficient in Adobe Robohelp, a Help Authoring Tool similar to Flare.
 - HTML solutions including [FlatDoc](http://ricostacruz.com/flatdoc/) and [Fixie Docs](http://philips.github.io/fixiedocs/).
-- Backend solutions like Jekyll and XML using DITA.
+- Backend CMS solutions like Jekyll, Wordpress or XSL/XML using DITA.
-- Recently, using Github pages and simple Markdown to create developer-facing Github readmes.
+- Recently, using Github pages and simple Markdown to create developer-facing Github readmes (like this one!).
 - Will use Vim whenever anyone lets me.

+#### Coding

+- Ruby
+- Rails
+- Javascipt
+- HTML/CSS
+- Familiar with React.js and Angular.js

 ####